 Historically low vacancy rates and strong lease-up schedules continue to be positive characteristics of the Madison market.
-Given the location of the subject site and given that there have been no new senior apartments constructed in this submarket for almost 20 years, it is expected that The Madisonian will easily be fully leased within 4-6 months of issuance of the certificate of occupancy.
+Given the location of the subject site and given that there have been no new senior apartments constructed in this submarket for almost 20 years, it is expected that Avenue Square will easily be fully leased within 4-6 months of issuance of the certificate of occupancy.

 Upon request, this market study can be submitted to the City for further review.
-The City should know that The Madisonian market study includes two other proposed developments in this market area:
+The City should know that the Avenue Square market study includes two other proposed developments in this market area: